Australian Archaeologists Discover the Course of Achaemenid Royal Road near Persepolis

 “The path is covered in dirt and debris, but it is clearly distinctive from the nearby landscape”, says Bachenheimer.
 “It is about 150 to 180 centimeters wide and is protected on opposite flanks by various mosaics of large rock pieces.”
 Bachenheimer believes that

 The discovery will transform our modern understanding of the cultural landscape outside the limits of Persepolis complex.
 Preliminary surface examination of the road conducted by the team of ISAISC researchers also showcases the very high volume of traffic in and around the Royal Road near Persepolis with various concentrations of potsherds across the site.
 Cultural remains indicative of presence of courier stations along the path have also been sighted.
 Persepolis and its surrounds are laden with culturally significant landmarks.
-As Bachenheimer points out: “Persepolis was the crown jewel in the treasure chest of cultural and architectural breakthroughs and as such, it is the birth-place of the Empire’s revolutionary ideas.”
+As Bachenheimer points out: “Persepolis is the crown jewel of the Achaemenid Empire’s treasure chest of cultural and architectural breakthroughs and as such, it is the birth-place of the Empire’s revolutionary ideas.”

 ISAISC – Editorial Board